OzAmram/OzAmram.github.io/_projects/CMS_pixel_detector.markdown

 I have been involved in various aspects of the offline reconstruction of the pixel detector including:

 - Developing novel reconstruction techniques suitable for high levels of radiation damage
 - Producing calibrations based on the simulations of the radiation damage using [Pixelav](https://inspirehep.net/literature/772925)
 - Testing candidate designs for the pixel detector's Phase-2 upgrade
 - Maintainence and improvement of the pixel reconstruction code within the [CMS software framework](http://cms-sw.github.io/)

-Starting in September 2021, I will serve as co-convener of the Pixel Offline calibration and reconstruction sub-group.
+Since September 2021, I have been serving as co-convener of the Pixel Offline calibration and reconstruction sub-group within CMS.

 You can read more about the CMS pixel detector [here](https://arxiv.org/abs/2012.14304).